Rocío Monasterio: Political positions

 Monasterio is against abortion.
 In a march on 15 April 2018, she affirmed that her party, Vox, stands for the rights of the unborn.
-Monasterio is opposed to radical feminism stating that it tends to demonize the traditional family.
+Monasterio, who considers herself a feminist in the vein of XIX century thinker Concepción Arenal, is opposed to what she considers radical feminism stating that it tends to demonize the traditional family.
 Monasterio wants to replace Violence Against Women laws with Violence Against Family, to protect not only women who are victims of violence but any family member who may be a victim of family violence.

 Monasterio is against the practice of surrogacy and talking to children about choices in sexual orientation such as zoophilia, which regional authorities have stated do not exist as she describes.
-She stated she'd move the Madrid Gay Pride Parade, the largest in Europe, from the city centre to the Casa de Campo park, and that marriage is between a man and a woman, that other unions are civil unions, not marriages.
+She stated she'd move the Madrid Gay Pride Parade, the largest in Europe, from the city centre to the Casa de Campo park, and that marriage is between a man and a woman; that other unions are civil unions, not marriages.
 She was one of the promoters of a requirement before the Spanish Ombudsman filed in November 2016 criticising the regional government of Madrid for banning conversion therapies to "cure gays", asking for a repeal initiative to be formulated before the Constitutional Court.

 Monasterio is a climate change denier, would like to deport all illegal immigrants and believes criminals should receive life in prison.

+Internationally, Monasterio is a member of the Madrid Forum, an international group organized by Vox that is composed of right-wing and far-right individuals.
 Monasterio condemns the Cuban government of the brothers Raúl and Fidel Castro, and successor, Miguel Díaz-Canel.
 She denounced African immigration and advocated the immediate expulsion of undocumented migrants.
 On the other hand, she justified immigration from Venezuela and Cuba, arguing that migrants from these countries were fleeing "dictatorships".
 She has participated in anti-communist rallies denouncing the regime in Cuba.